Quick summary

 Except that in the vast majority of cases, it’s not a help, it’s a trap.
 At first it looks easy when the money comes to you instantly.
 But when it’s time to repay, you find that instead of borrowing 20,000, you owe 60,000 within a few months.
 How is this possible?
-Small print, high APRs, penalties, chargeable reminders, and eventually foreclosure.
+Fine print, high APRs, penalties, chargeable reminders, and eventually foreclosure.

 The story of Lucie from Olomouc is unfortunately typical.
 The moment she lost her job, she couldn’t manage to repay the loan from the bank.
 In order not to be left homeless, she arranged another loan, this time with a non-banking company.
 Without income verification and at 88% interest per annum.
 When the third loan came in, foreclosure.
 And then it went quickly, with most of her wages going to the bailiff and the rest not even enough for food.
 And yet, because of the exorbitant interest, it was usury.
 Lenders try to see what interest they can get away with, even though they sometimes commit illegal acts or even crimes.